structurizr/structurizr.github.io/java/component/introduction.md

 - Tells the component finder that we wish to use the compiled classes in the specified `.jar` file as the source of information.
 - Creates two strategies to find components:
   1. "Spring MVC Controllers" are identified by types annotated `@Controller`.
-  2. "Spring Data Repositories" are identified by types that implement the Spring Data `Repository` interface.
+  2. "Spring Data Repositories" are identified by types that have a name ending `Repository`.

 This results in the following diagram: